humancomputerintegration/wristEMS/MapApp/README.md

 # Maps app for Smartwatch EMS

-This project is a smartwatch app for using Maps to travel.
+This project is a smartphone app for using Maps to travel.
 It sends a bluetooth signal to low energy bluetooth devices whenever a turn is coming up and as soon as the turn is finished.

 ## Installation